 If that sounds a bit like black magic, we’ll concede and agree.
 That said, the science behind CAROL is sound, and there’s a good reason why the workout sessions are organized the way they are.
 We’ll get to explaining all of that shortly, of course.

 As we had previously suggested, there’s an AI element to CAROL, too.
-Its ‘artificial intelligence’ is dedicated specifically to fine-tuning and optimizing the users’ specific training regiment even further.
+Its ‘artificial intelligence’ is dedicated specifically to fine-tuning and optimizing the users’ specific training regimen even further.

 Of course, you can use CAROL solely for its default 9-ish minute training plan, but that sells the whole thing short, we feel.
 Instead, getting the most out of CAROL is the recommended course of action, and to do so, you’re going to need to get acquainted with its algorithm.